craymend/dexcom-php-sdk/README.md

 # Dexcom API SDK

-This package is a PHP wrapper for the [Dexcom API v2](https://developer.dexcom.com/overview).
+This package is a PHP wrapper for the [Dexcom API](https://developer.dexcom.com/overview).

 ### Requirements